Project-Books/book-project/CONTRIBUTING.md

 - Ensure your patch branch on your fork is up-to-date with this repository's master branch
 - Run the unit tests and ensure they pass
   - Please note that PredefinedShelfTests currently fail when all of the tests run collectively, but it passes when run individually (see issue #88).
 As long as that test still passes when you run it by itself, please submit your pull request.

+## Stale issues & pull requests

+If you have been assigned to an issue and we have not heard back to you for 2 weeks (either through a message or seeing a pull request you made), we will send a friendly message asking whether everything is OK and whether you need a hand.
+If you need more time, the work is non-urgent and is not blocking anyone, that's completely fine, just let us know.
+If possible, try to let us know how long it will take you to submit a ready-to-review pull request.
+If we have not heard back from you one week after our friendly reminder (i.e. 3 weeks after you were first assigned to the issue), we will unassign you from the issue.
+This is so that we can assign someone else to the issue.

+Pull requests are similar.
+We will send a friendly reminder after two weeks of receiving the pull request or receiving your last message.
+If we don't hear back from you, we will close the pull request and label it as [stale](https://github.com/knjk04/book-project/labels/stale).

+For urgent work, such as fixing important bugs or work that is blocking others, a similar process will be followed but with shorter timescales.
+Exactly how long depends on the severity of the stale work.
+Where possible, we will inform you whether an issue is important so that you can know before picking it up.
+For high priority bugs, we recommend that you only take it up if you are able to commit to finishing it reasonably quickly.

 ## Ways to contribute